-The Waste (Refuse and Emissions) Management Plan (WMP) describes waste management strategies to be followed during the Blackwater Project's Construction, Operations, Closure, and Post--closure phases.
+The Waste (Refuse and Emissions) Management Plan (WMP) describes waste management strategies to be followed during the Blackwater Project's Construction, Operations, Closure, and Post-closure phases.
 Its objective is to outline all discharges that are within the scope of the WMP.
-The WMP is required by Section 9.17 of the Joint Application Information Requirements for Mines Act/Environmental Management Act Permits (JAIR; EMPR & ENV 2019).
+The WMP is a requirement under condition 3.1 of Permit 110650 of the Environmental Management Act.
+With completion of the Construction phase, the focus of the plan is now on the Operations, Closure and Post-closure phases.

-The WMP does not consider the following discharges as they are addressed in other plans in the Application or separate permit applications:
+The WMP does not consider the following discharges as they are addressed in other management plans or separate permits: